jaspector

 Monday–Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Typical sequence (general IBC/IRC framework — confirm specifics with city): footing/foundation inspection (before pouring concrete), framing inspection (after framing is complete and before covering walls), mechanical/plumbing/electrical rough-in (before walls are closed; electrical coordinated separately with NSED inspector), final inspection (all work complete; Certificate of Occupancy or Compliance issued).
+Typical sequence: Typical sequence (general IBC/IRC framework — confirm specifics with city): footing/foundation inspection (before pouring concrete), framing inspection (after framing is complete and before covering walls), mechanical/plumbing/electrical rough-in (before walls are closed; electrical coordinated separately with NSED inspector), final inspection (all work complete; Certificate of Occupancy or Compliance issued).
 Floodplain inspections are conducted or coordinated by the Floodplain Manager (Jeremy Cattau) for work in Special Flood Hazard Areas per Ordinance 1092.

-Do I need a building permit in Aurora, NE?
+01 Do I need a building permit in Aurora, NE?

 A building/zoning permit is required for any person intending to build a new structure, add to an existing structure, or make structural changes to the outside perimeter of an existing building within the city's zoning jurisdiction, regardless of cost.
 Repairs or maintenance of an existing building or structure where the cost exceeds $1,500 (excluding labor costs) also require a zoning permit.
 A separate Floodplain Development Permit is required for any construction or development within a Special Flood Hazard Area (Zone A) as delineated on the FEMA Flood Insurance Rate Map.
 Electrical work requires a separate Nebraska State Electrical Division (NSED) permit; the city does not operate its own electrical inspection program.

-How do I apply for a building permit in Aurora, NE?
+02 How do I apply for a building permit in Aurora, NE?

-1. Determine whether the proposed work is within Aurora city limits or the one-mile extraterritorial zone.
+To apply for a building permit in Aurora, NE, follow these steps: 1.
+Determine whether the proposed work is within Aurora city limits or the one-mile extraterritorial zone.
 If in the extraterritorial zone, contact the city to confirm it is not subject to county zoning instead.
 2. Identify the permit type required: zoning/building permit, floodplain development permit, conditional use permit, subdivision, or variance.
 3. Download the applicable application form from https://aurorane.gov/applications-and-forms/ or pick up in person at 905 13th Street.
 4. Prepare supporting documents: site plan showing lot lines, proposed structure location, setbacks, and access; construction drawings for structural work; contractor information if applicable.
 5. Submit the completed application and all supporting documents in person to City Hall (905 13th St.) or contact the Public Works Division at 402-694-6992 / publicworks@cityofaurora.org for submission instructions.
 6. Pay applicable permit fees at time of submission.
 7. Await review by the Zoning Administrator.
 Simple/counter permits may be issued same day; projects requiring Planning Commission or Board of Zoning Adjustments review will follow the applicable public hearing cycle.
 8. If conditional use or variance is required, attend the public hearing before the Planning Commission or Board of Zoning Adjustments.
 9. Upon approval, receive issued permit.
 Post permit on job site.
 10. Schedule required inspections with the city at key construction milestones.
 11. Request final inspection upon project completion.

-How long does it take to get a building permit in Aurora, NE?
+03 How long does it take to get a building permit in Aurora, NE?

-How do I schedule a building inspection in Aurora, NE?
+04 How do I schedule a building inspection in Aurora, NE?

-Inspections can be scheduled via: Public Works Division (402-694-6992), publicworks@cityofaurora.org.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Aurora, NE via: Public Works Division (402-694-6992), publicworks@cityofaurora.org.
 Contact the Public Works Division to schedule inspections.
 No online scheduling portal identified..